 How’s that for timing, huh?
-But I needed to sort out the basics of my survival – self-actualising, and ascending to ‘author’, and all that would be involved in writing my first book – depended on it.
+But I needed to sort out the basics of my survival – because ascending to the level where I could devote myself to a project like writing my first book, depended on it.

-So two months later I returned to Australia, went back to my lovely apartment (which I didn’t have to share with 20 snorers who turned the light on all throughout the night!), got myself a day job to get some savings back together, cooked myself some vegetables, and set up a really healthy writing routine when all of the above was sorted out: finances, housing and health.
+So two months later I returned to Australia, went back to my apartment (which I didn’t have to share with 20 snorers who turned the light on all throughout the night!), got myself a day job, cooked myself some vegetables, threw those cheap US cigarettes away, and set up a really healthy writing routine when all of the above was sorted out: finances, housing and health.

 Why routine, stability, survival matters with big creative projects like writing a book

 There’s times in your life you can’t move to the next level, until you sort the basics: food, shelter, safety, health.
 So if you’re currently going through any of the following, I advise you to focus on sorting out these basics so that you CAN then devote the focus, energy, time and head space to writing your book.